arnavgautam/TreeHacks2015/HOLs/HOL-WebAppGalleryAzureWebSites/HOL.md

 <a name="Title"></a>
-# Creating Websites in Windows Azure Using WebMatrix #
+# Creating Websites in Microsoft Azure Using WebMatrix #

 ---
 <a name="Overview"></a>
 ## Overview ##

-In this hands-on lab you will learn how to create a new Web Site in Windows Azure by using a template from the pre-packaged applications gallery.
+In this hands-on lab you will learn how to create a new Web Site in Microsoft Azure by using a template from the pre-packaged applications gallery.
 Once created, you will update the site using Web Matrix and deploy the changes.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-* Create a new Web Site in Windows Azure by using a pre-packaged application from the templates Gallery
+* Create a new Web Site in Microsoft Azure by using a pre-packaged application from the templates Gallery
 * Update your Web Site using Web Matrix 2 and deploy the changes

 <a name="Prerequisites"></a>